 \subsection{Limitations}

-First, this study focused on the presence or absence of expansion-contraction but did not include direct comparisons with other movement types (e.g., articulated motion or axial motion).
-Therefore, it remains unclear to what extent expansion-contraction specifically enhances animacy compared with other forms of movement.
-Moreover, parameters such as the cycle and amplitude of expansion-contraction, as well as the external appearance of MOFU, were not examined.
+However, this study has certain limitations.
+First, it focused on the presence or absence of expansion--contraction but did not directly compare it with other movement types, such as articulated or axial motion.
+Therefore, the specific contribution of expansion--contraction to enhancing animacy relative to other movement forms remains unclear.
+Additionally, parameters such as the cycle and amplitude of expansion--contraction, as well as MOFU’s external appearance, were not systematically examined.

-Second, the multi-robot conditions simply increased the number of robots presented, without incorporating situations where the robots interacted with each other.
-Future work should investigate coordinated or competitive behaviors between robots, which may elicit higher levels of animacy.
+Second, the multi-robot conditions only increased the number of robots presented, without introducing interactions between them.
+Future research should explore coordinated or competitive behaviors, which may elicit higher levels of perceived animacy.

-Third, although combining locomotion with expansion-contraction was shown to be effective, the influence of synchronization, as well as motion parameters such as speed, timing, and smoothness, on animacy ratings was not analyzed.
-More precise control of these parameters may help identify the underlying perceptual factors.
+Third, while combining locomotion with expansion--contraction was shown to enhance animacy, the effects of synchronization and motion parameters, such as speed, timing, and smoothness, were not analyzed.
+Precise control of these parameters could help identify the underlying perceptual mechanisms.

-Fourth, MOFU was covered with a fur-like exterior to consider potential future physical interaction and a natural appearance, but the influence of appearance itself was not assessed.
-In addition, evaluations of animacy in contexts involving interaction with humans remain necessary.
+Fourth, MOFU was covered with a fur-like exterior to promote a natural appearance and potential physical interaction; however, the specific impact of appearance on animacy perception was not assessed.
+Evaluations involving direct interaction with humans remain necessary.